The Ten Commandments

 # 4. Practice good labeling AND try to never reuse addresses

 Each time you receive coins, you will be asked to create a label.
 This label is only for you and is stored exclusively on your device.
-Wasabi has strong coin control features, and as you continue to use the wallet, you will observe that the history of your coins will appear, and this history is only useful to you if you are practicing good labeling.
-An example of a good label:
+Wasabi has strong coin control features, and as you continue to use the wallet, you can see how known are your coins, which is possible only if you practice good labeling.

 Lastly, if you must use an exchange, try to ask for a new deposit address on each deposit.
 In the same way that you should never receive Bitcoin to the same address twice, you should try to avoiding sending Bitcoin to the same address twice.